 The Harvard Kennedy School experience is incredibly rewarding.
 It can also be rigorous and demanding.
 Along the way, you may find some support can help keep you on track.

-In addition to your degree program team, you can also turn to Jimmy Kane, Senior Associate Director of Student Support Services.
-As a Licensed Independent Clinical Social Worker (LICSW), Jimmy focuses on supporting our HKS students in their academic, personal, and mental wellbeing so they can continue to be successful during their time at HKS.
+Man smiling and wearing dark shirtTrained as a Licensed Independent Clinical Social Worker, Jimmy Kane focuses on supporting our students in their academic, personal, and mental wellbeing so they can continue to be successful during their time at HKS.
 If students are experiencing difficulties, Jimmy will connect them with individuals and resources on campus or in the community that will help get them the support they need.
 He will also follow up and work with students when someone in the HKS community has expressed concern for their wellbeing.

 For any guidance or support, we encourage you to make an appointment with HKS’ Student Support Services.

 Counseling and Mental Health Service (CAMHS) includes short-term individual counseling, psychiatric care, support/therapy groups, and psychoeducational workshops.
 All services are free and confidential.
-In order to connect with CAMHS for brief therapy, you are strongly encouraged to schedule an initial 20-minute phone consultation through the Patient Portal as soon as possible.
+In order to connect with CAMHS for brief therapy or secure a psychiatric provider for your medication, you are strongly encouraged to schedule an initial 20-minute phone consultation through the Patient Portal as soon as possible.
 Wait times for an initial consultation may increase as the semester progresses.

-CAMHS Cares Line is 24/7 support line for students who are experiencing any distress/have mental health concerns.
-Speak with a CAMHS Cares Counselor any time by calling 617-495-2042.
+CAMHS Cares Line is a 24/7 support line for students who are experiencing any distress/have mental health concerns.
+Speak with a CAMHS Cares Counselor any time by calling 617-495-2042 (this number is located on the back of your Harvard ID).

 Learn more about finding an off-campus provider through CAMHS.

-The HKS Mental Health + Wellness Caucus (MHWC) promotes mental health and wellness amongst the HKS student body through campus campaigns, workshops, support groups, and shared resources.
-MHWC closely collaborates with HKS faculty members and administration, Counseling and Mental Health Service (CAMHS), Harvard-wide groups/resources, and the student body to ensure that all needs are heard and advocated for.
+The HKS Mental Health & Drug Policy Caucus promotes mental health and wellness amongst the HKS student body through campus campaigns, workshops, support groups, and shared resources.

-This KPSA committee makes sure students are aware of mental health resources at and outside of Harvard and hosts wellness events.
+The Kennedy PhD Student Association’s Mental Health Committee makes sure students are aware of mental health resources at and outside of Harvard and hosts wellness events.
 They also conduct the annual PhD student survey.
-Current co-leaders are Avi Moorthy, Diana McLeod, and Gabriella Fleischman.
+Current co-leaders are Grace Finley and Diana McLeod.

-Learn how to prioritize and support wellbeing, seek care when needed, and help others in need through the student online learning module (HarvardKey required).
+HKS students can learn how to prioritize and support wellbeing, seek care when needed, and help others in need through the Mental Health and Wellbeing Training for Graduate Students (HarvardKey required).

 Harvard University Health Services (HUHS) is a multi-specialty medical practice exclusively for members of the Harvard community.